AndReGeist/wandb_cluster/README.md

 A cluster enables us to scale computation if needed.

 For using the cluster (in my case the cluster of the RWTH Aachen), I found the following ressources helpful:
-- [Introduction to linux with nice Youtube videos](https://hpc-wiki.info/hpc/Introduction_to_Linux_in_HPC), you should feel comfortable using console commands and VIM
+- [Introduction to linux with nice Youtube videos](https://hpc-wiki.info/hpc/Introduction_to_Linux_in_HPC).
+It helps to be used to working with console commands and VIM
 - [Getting started with HPC](https://hpc-wiki.info/hpc/Getting_Started)
 - [Intro to job scheduling](https://pdc-support.github.io/hpc-intro/09-scheduling/)
 - [RWTH HPC mainpage](https://help.itc.rwth-aachen.de/service/rhr4fjjutttf/)